YoshikiHigo/FEMPDataset/README.md

 ```shell-session
 sqlite> select (select rtext from methods where id = (select leftMethodID from pairs P where P.id = V.pairid)), (select rtext from methods where id = (select rightMethodID from pairs P where p.id = V.pairid)) from verifiedpairs V where consensus = 1;
 ```

+The three reviewers are master's students, all of whom have programming experience using Java.
+The three reviewers had the following working time to make individual judgements.
+- `Reviewer-A`: 44 hours 48 minutes,
+- `Reviewer-B`: 33 hours 20 minutes,
+- `Reviewer-C`: 43 hours 25 minutes.

+They also spent a total of 9 hours and 28 minutes in discussion to reach a consensus on the method pairs that differed in their individual judgements.

 ## Detailed Information